History

 2007

 Acquired shares of “CPR Gomu Ind.
 P.C.L.
-(Thailand: Ayutthaya Province)” (currently a consolidated subsidiary)
+(Thailand: Ayutthaya)” (currently a consolidated subsidiary)

 2010

 Established “Kinugawa Mexico, S.A. de C.V.
-(Irapuato City, Guanajuato State, Mexico)” (currently a consolidated subsidiary)
+(Irapuato, Guanajuato, Mexico)” (currently a consolidated subsidiary)

 2011